MakeSchool-Tutorials/Environment-Setup/P07-Full-Stack-Web/content.md

 Let's use [Giphy's API](https://developers.giphy.com/docs/) to make our own gif search engine.

-This tutorial project brings together and extends the introductary work covered above.
+This tutorial project brings together and extends the introductory work covered above.

 * Please complete [Make School's "Giphy Search" Tutorial](https://www.makeschool.com/online-courses/tutorials/giphy-search-app-with-node-js/your-node-environment)

+>[info]
 We'll be looking at your completed version of this project on the first day of class.